 If gateway.auth.token / gateway.auth.password is explicitly configured via SecretRef and unresolved, resolution fails closed (no remote fallback masking).

-The Control UI authenticates via connect.params.auth.token (stored in app/UI settings).
-Avoid putting tokens in URLs.
+Shared-secret Control UI setups authenticate via connect.params.auth.token or connect.params.auth.password (stored in app/UI settings).
+Identity-bearing modes such as Tailscale Serve or trusted-proxy use request headers instead.
+Avoid putting shared secrets in URLs.

 Why do I need a token on localhost now?

-OpenClaw enforces token auth by default, including loopback.
-If no token is configured, gateway startup auto-generates one and saves it to gateway.auth.token, so local WS clients must authenticate.
+OpenClaw enforces gateway auth by default, including loopback.
+In the normal default path that means token auth: if no explicit auth path is configured, gateway startup resolves to token mode and generates a runtime-only token for that startup, so local WS clients must authenticate.
+Configure gateway.auth.token, gateway.auth.password, OPENCLAW_GATEWAY_TOKEN, or OPENCLAW_GATEWAY_PASSWORD explicitly when clients need a stable secret across restarts.
 This blocks other local processes from calling the Gateway.

 Do I have to restart after changing config?